Pink flash in the sky intrigues Australian city, reveals secret marijuana plantation | Science

 “And Mom said, ‘What’s the point of having your tea if the world is ending?'”

-Another resident, Nikea Champion, first thought it was a really bright red moon – before realizing that the luminosity was coming from the ground.
+Another resident, Nikea Champion, first thought it was a really bright red moon — before realizing that the light was coming from the ground.

 “All these doomsday scenarios were going through my head,” she told the BBC.

-“I was having a great Stranger Things moment – I was like: Vecna?
-Is that you?” she said, referring to the Netflix series villain.
+“I was having a great Stranger Things moment — I was like: Vecna?
+Is that you?” she said, referring to the Netflix show’s villain.

 Medical cannabis was legalized in Australia in 2016, but recreational use of the drug is prohibited.